RoseSecurity/WolfPack/README.md

 - [ ] Add Let's Encrypt functionality for certificates
 - [ ] Add Terraform for creation of VPC, subnets, and security groups
 - [ ] Add support for downloading custom website pages for deployment with Apache
+- [ ] Create Red Team C2 servers and collaboration suite

 ## References: